If you use the kubectl Crossplane plugin to install a Provider or

 You can follow the install Crossplane CLI instructions to upgrade the plugin.

-Most Crossplane resources have a status
+Most Crossplane resources have a status section that can represent the current

 state of that particular resource.
-Running kubectl describe
+Running kubectl describe against a

 Crossplane resource will frequently give insightful information about its